fenago/data-science/lab_guides/Lab_6.md

 Caption: Shape of the matrix

-Notice that the tuple now has two numbers, `5` and `1`.
-The first number, `5`, represents the rows, and the second number, `1`, represents the columns.
 You can print out the value of the matrix using the following snippet:

 ```
 print(temps_matrix)